Moranbong Band: Concerts

-On July 27th 2023, for the first time in 3 years, multiple singers from the Moranbong Band made an appearance during the 'Grand Performance to Celebrate 70th Anniversary of Great War Victory' concert.
+On July 27, 2023, for the first time in 3 years, multiple singers from the Moranbong Band made an appearance during the 'Grand Performance to Celebrate 70th Anniversary of Great War Victory' concert.

 Performances

 The Moranbong Band has brought forth many propaganda songs in praise of Kim Jong Un, many of which feature Songun, or military-first, themed lyrics, and music videos.
 In one video they show a nuclear missile being launched and exploding over and destroying the United States.
 Another song promotes attacking South Korea.
-The party organ Rodong Sinmun printed full notation of such songs on its first page as a signal for service people of the Korean People's Army to memorize the tunes and lyrics.
+The DPRK's official newspaper, Rodong Sinmun, printed full notation of such songs on its first page as a signal for service people of the Korean People's Army to memorize the tunes and lyrics.
 The drastic changes of key in the musical composition of the songs has been interpreted to carry a message "that rapid change is coming, and things may end very differently than where they began".

 Membership

 The Moranbong Band consists of only women.
 In contrast to South Korean girl bands, the members of the Moranbong Band play their own instruments.
 Due to North Korean musical education aspiring for precision and accuracy, their playing abilities are described as "very accomplished and tight".
 The large number of members has enabled them to play a variety of different styles of music as well as some technically challenging arrangements.
 Changes in the lineup have not changed the musical style of the band, suggesting that members are swapped because of their technical ability rather than artistic input.
-Members of the band hold high ranks in the military and, with the exception of the debut, have appeared in public in uniforms and with insignia.
+Members of the band hold ranks in the military and, with the exception of the debut, have appeared in public in uniforms and with insignia.
 Thus the band is in fact a "military orchestra" instead of a "pop band".
 After the debut, the extravagance of the clothes and jewelry was toned down, hairstyles shortened, and the band members reportedly were placed on a diet to make them appear uniform in size.

 As of May 2013, the band's lineup was as follows.